bskydive/typescript-tspqwe-linters/README.md

 	* working live linters config files
 	* typical code review issues based on linter rules
 1. Provide an alternative to airbnb/google rule sets.
 Enterprise rule sets made to fit any project and reduce enabled rules as much as it possible.
-1. Give a handy tool set to begin code conventions automation

 ## How to use with existed eslint in project